The short answer is yes, possibly. The long answer is more complicated. There are a few potential ways in which a Will can be challenged.

 Whilst we cannot prevent any claim being brought under the Inheritance (Provisions for Family and Dependents) Act 1975, we can advise you of whether a claim seems likely, whether such a claim would be likely to be successful and what you can do to mitigate such a claim.

-If, on the other hand, you are reading this because you wish to challenge a Will, you should contact Matthew Sidebottom, Head of Litigation at Hegarty Solicitors.
-Matthew is an experienced litigator who regularly deals with both making claims against, and defending estates on all the above areas.Contact us
+If, on the other hand, you are reading this because you wish to challenge a Will, please contact Andrew Hornsby, Partner in our Litigation team at Hegarty Solicitors.
+Andrew is an experienced litigator who regularly deals with both making claims against, and defending estates on all the above areas.Contact us